 One thing you would like to change about Newcastle?

 Luke works a regular 9-5 job, and his salary he calls his travel fund.
-He and his wife spend most of their time in negative annual leave due to this expensive yet incredibly rewarding hobby.
+He and his wife spend most of their time on negative annual leave due to this expensive yet incredibly rewarding hobby.
 Luke travels for 3 reasons: becoming immersed in a different culture, finding the less obvious attractions, and for hectic bragging rights back home.
-He is the author of the blogs Backstreet Nomad and Next Level Travel Blogging, and gets social on Facebook, Twitter, Instagram, Pinterest and G+.
+He is the author of the blogs Backstreet Nomad and Next Level Travel Blogging and gets social on Facebook, Twitter, Instagram, Pinterest, and G+.